neilg63/astro-calc/README.md

 * bodies: comma-separated list of required bodies, all or core
 * topo: 0 = geocentric, 1 topocentric
 * eq: 0 = ecliptic only, 1 equatorial only
+* hsys: Comma-separated list of house system letters or `all` for all systems, default W (whole house system)
+* aya: comma-separated list of available ayanamshas (see below).
+These are added as separate data-set and should be applied in a post processing stage via simple subtraction from the lng, ascendant or rectAscension values, which are always tropical (they may automatically applied in /positions)
+* p2: include progress longitudes based on 1 day = 1 year from referenced time.
+The progress day is mapped to years
+* p2yrs: Number of years to capture for P2 data
+* p2ago: Number of years ago for P2 start year
+* p2start: Explcit start year for p2 data (alternative to above
+* p2py: Number of p2 sample per year, default 2.
+* p2bodies: Bodies to captured for P2.
+These never include Uranus, Neptune, Pluto or asteroid.
+Narrow range to limit the payload

 ### GET /transitions